GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-16-exam-guide-bullets.md

     - Declare a PlatformTransactionManager Bean
     - Declare the transactional methods with annotation or programmatic
     - Add @EnableTransactionManagement to a configuration class
-- PlatformTransactionManager is an interface, implementations are DataSourceTransactionManager, JpaTransactionManager and others
+- PlatformTransactionManager is an interface, implementations are DataSourceTransactionManager, JpaTransactionManager and others.
+- @Transactional can be added to method or class, in latter case all methods in class are transactional.

 - These are the 5 isolation levels in trtansactions (attribute 'isolation'):
     - DEFAULT
     - READ_UNCOMMITTED
-    - READ_COMMITTED
+    - READ_COMMITTED  // most often the default
     - REPEATABLE_READ
     - SERIALIZABLE
 - Apart from default, which is dependent on the database, the order is from loose to strict.
 READ_UNCOMMITTED is loose, SERIALIZABLE most strict.
 - Relevant terms:
     - Dirty Read: reading uncommitted data from another transaction
     - Non-repeatable Read: getting different results for the same query in the same transaction
-    - Phantom Read: A query
+    - Phantom Read: A query returns different sets of rows due to new inserts by others

 #### 2.2.2 Configure Transaction Propagation